-Review of the Album "To the Nines" by Danish Thrash & Death Metal Band Hatesphere
+Review of the Album "To the Nines" by Danish Thrash and Death Metal Band Hatesphere

 To the Nines and the Differences Between This One and Other Hatesphere Albums